khopsickle/user-dashboard/README.md

 Regarding the tests themselves, since the project has known requirements and well-defined UI and API, both TDD and red-green-refactor approach seemed overkill.
 I opted to create a working application first then add key unit tests for component behavior.

+> [!WARNING]
-So far there are only tests for the two major components, the UserTable and AddUserForm.
+> So far there are only tests for the two major components, the UserTable and AddUserForm.
 'Skipped' tests were included without implementation to give an idea of what sort of unit tests I would've liked to add.

+> Since the project already uses vite, it could benefit from using Vitest instead of Jest.
+Though I'm unfamiliar with Vitest.

 ---